wsmelton/wsmelton.github.io/_posts/2021-12-04-azure-disk-to-vm-disk.md

 ## Lab Case

 I need to expand an Azure Storage Account disk that is attached to a particular drive letter in the Azure VM (Windows Server).
+Before that can be done I need to know what disk the drive letter maps to in Azure.

 ### Solution